-PERTINANT INFORMATION FOR THE RESPONDERS
+PERTINENT INFORMATION FOR THE RESPONDERS

-Regardless of the type of incident it's important to know your location.
+Regardless of the type of incident, it's essential to know your location.
 If you are stressed during an emergency, you may give incomplete information to the emergency personnel.

-Take a minute to write down clear directions to your class, office or work location in the spaces provided below.
+Take a minute to write down clear directions to your class, office, or work location in the spaces provided below.
 A map of the campus is included on the previous page for reference.

-My name is I am at Eastern Maine Community College located at 354 Hogan Road.
+My name is \\\\\\.
+I am at Eastern Maine Community College located at 354 Hogan Road.
 There is an emergency.
 (Describe the emergency) The directions to where I am located on campus are:

-Building:

-Room Number:

-Description of how to get to where you are: